 4) Vehicle Allowance

 2) Subsidized Meals

 |Net Salary will include everything but only after the following deductions, which are taxes and retirement benefits.|

 3) Income Tax deducted at source (Federal taxes)

 4) State Taxes

 5) Social Security

 6) Any Health Insurance premium

-This has a been a guide to Gross Salary vs Net Salary.
-Here we discuss the top 3 difference between Gross Salary and Net Salary along with infographics and comparison table.
+This has been a guide to Gross Salary vs. Net Salary.
+Here we discuss the top 3 differences between them along with infographics and comparative table.
 You may also have a look at the following articles –